Boško Obradović: Military service

 In 2015, Obradović argued for returning compulsory military service in Serbia.
 He referred to military service as "one of the most important schools of life", and added that another crucial reason for returning conscription was so that "men can become men again, so that men won't be slackers but men."
 The issue of conscription has a historical context in Serbia, since in the state of Yugoslavia required conscription when most adults in Serbia were growing up.
-From December 10 to 17, 2016, sociologist Srećko Mihailović conducted a nationwide survey with a sample size of 1,200 adults on whether Serbia should return conscription, with the results being that 75% of respondents supported a return of conscription in Serbia.
+From 10 to 17 December 2016, sociologist Srećko Mihailović conducted a nationwide survey with a sample size of 1,200 adults on whether Serbia should return conscription, with the results being that 75% of respondents supported a return of conscription in Serbia.

 Personal life

 Obradović is married with Julija Obrenović since August 2016 and has three children from his first marriage with Vesna Obradović.
+Obradović opened a restaurant in Čačak in August 2024, where he also works as a waiter.